MirceaMacarie/SQL_Database_First_Project/README.md

 ## :pushpin: Database Structure :wrench:
 As it appears in its design, the Database in my project has 5 tables: Customer, Address, Product, Order_Item and Order.
+Each table has its own Primary key (5 PKs), being linked between them by Foreign keys (5 FKs).

 ![1](https://user-images.githubusercontent.com/115346533/209981011-77eeb303-4235-4726-bd0d-fc29077a3b3c.jpg)